Khairun-Nahar-Munne/LLM/README.md

 ### Generate Property Title, Description, Summaries, Ratings and Reviews

-Use the following command to re-write property titles and descriptions using Ollama:
+Use the following command to re-write property titles and descriptions, generates summaries, ratings and reviews using Ollama:

 ```bash
 docker-compose exec django_cli python manage.py process_hotels